yingw787/hugo-theme-carrd50/README.md

 # `hugo-theme-tinydevcrm`: A Port of Pro Template # 50 from [Carrd](https://carrd.co)

 This theme is a port of [Pro Template # 50](https://template50.carrd.co) by [Carrd](https://caard.co).
-This forms the basis for the "Coming Soon" page for [TinyDevCRM](https://tinydevcrm.com).
+This forms the basis for the landing page for [TinyDevCRM](https://tinydevcrm.com).

 ## Environment